jana388/Player-movement/README.md

 ![Capture5](https://github.com/user-attachments/assets/232e1357-716b-47f5-b074-473bbd2cf76a)

 As I said, you can set everything to your liking, but I have set the speed to 5, D key for right button and A key for the left one.
 Having changed that, the game is still not complete, and if you enter play mode, nothing will happen.

+If you have successfully adjusted the speed and the controlls it is time to proceed to the editor.
+Now we need to do 2 things:
+-reference to the **Rigidbody**
+-detect player input (*if we press right, the player moves right, if we press left, the player goes to the left*)